A window for water-hydrogen demixing on warm metal-rich sub-Neptunes: Application to TOI-270 d

 \subsection{Inferred envelope properties}

-We obtain statistical constraints on the range of envelope mass fractions and envelope metallicities that are compatible with TOI-270 d's bulk properties and irradiation (Fig. \ref{fig:met_fenv_posterior}).
+We obtain statistical constraints on the range of envelope mass fractions and envelope metallicities that are compatible with TOI-270 d's bulk properties and irradiation assuming a well-mixed envelope (Fig. \ref{fig:met_fenv_posterior}).
 The posterior distribution in this 2D space exhibits the well-known sub-Neptune compositional degeneracy: the planet can be explained either by a 1--3 percent-by-mass (wt\%) H/He-rich solar-metallicity atmosphere, or at the other extreme by a 30--60 wt\% pure-water atmosphere.
-Assuming that the atmosphere metal mass fraction $Z_\mathrm{atm}$ measured with JWST is representative of the envelope metallicity, we reproduce the previously-reported $\sim 10$\% envelope mass fraction \citep{benneke_jwst_2024}.
+Assuming that the atmosphere metal mass fraction $Z_\mathrm{atm}$ of 200-300$\times$ solar measured with JWST is representative of the envelope metallicity, we reproduce the previously-reported $\sim 10$\% envelope mass fraction \citep{benneke_jwst_2024}.
+We checked that our results were not impacted by the choice of 20 mbar rather than 1 mbar as the reference pressure for extracting planetary radii: the maximum probability set of $(Z_\mathrm{env};f_\mathrm{env})$ obtained as the best match for TOI-270\,d's mass and radius using 1 mbar as the reference pressure falls fully within the 68\% C.I. shown on Fig. \ref{fig:met_fenv_posterior}.